A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Introduction

 The extended Friedman-Rafsky test is based on an edge-count two-sample test proposed in \cite{friedman1979multivariate}.
 Due to the curse of dimensionality, it was shown in a recent work, \cite{chen2017new}, that the edge-count two-sample test would suffer from low or even trivial power under some commonly appeared high-dimensional alternatives with typical sample sizes (ranging from hundreds to millions).
-The same problem also exists in the extended Friedman-Rafsky test for testing normality in the high-dimensional setting. { Furthermore, the extended Friedman-Rafsky test can no longer properly control the type I error when the dimension is growing with the sample size.} We refer the details to the size and power comparison results in Section \ref{sec:simulation}.
+The same problem also exists in the extended Friedman-Rafsky test for testing normality in the high-dimensional setting. { Furthermore, the extended Friedman-Rafsky test can no longer properly control the type I error when the dimension is much larger than the sample size, and similarly for the improved multivariate Shapiro--Wilk's test.} We refer the details to the size and power comparisons in Section \ref{sec:simulation}.

 In this paper, we take into consideration the findings in \cite{chen2017new} and propose a novel nonparametric multivariate normality testing procedure based on nearest neighbor information.
 Through extensive simulation studies, we observe that the new test has good performance on the type I error control, even when the dimension of the data is larger than the number of observations.
-It also exhibits much higher power than the extended Friedman-Rafsky test (eFR) under the high-dimensional setting.
-Moreover, we provide theoretical guarantee of the proposed test in controlling the type I error when the dimension grows with the sample size.
+It also exhibits much higher power than ``mvSW'' and ``eFR'' under the high-dimensional setting.
+Moreover, we provide theoretical results in controlling the type I error for the new test when the dimension grows with the sample size.
 As far as we know, there is a paucity of systematic and theory-guaranteed hypothesis testing solutions developed for such type of problems in the high-dimensional setting, and our proposal offers a timely response.
-We also apply our test to a popularly used lung cancer data set in the linear discriminant analysis literatures where normality is a key assumption.
-The testing result provides a useful prerequisite for the analysis of such classification type problems, where both the calculation of the linear discriminant rule and the subsequent analysis of misclassification rate are based on the normality assumption.
+We also apply our test respectively to two data sets, a popularly used lung cancer data set in the linear discriminant analysis literatures \citep{fan2008high,cai2011direct} where normality is a key assumption, and a colon cancer data set that was used in high-dimensional clustering literature \citep{jin2016influential} where the data are assumed to follow the normal assumption.
+The testing results provide useful prerequisites for such analyses that are based on the normality assumption.